Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 ![pinn](pinn.JPG)

-# PINN installing Headless RasbianLite
+# PINN installing Headless RaspbianLite

 * At the bottom of the screen select the language "English (US)" and the keyboard of your preference, for example Keyboard "us"